NextCenturyCorporation/AIDA-Interchange-Format/README.md

 There are sample shatter and single KB param files under `sample_params/translate.*`

+# Additional Information about Individual Ontolgies

+There is another README located at `src/main/resources/com/ncc/aif/ontologies/README.md` that gives a description about each of the ontology files currently available in AIF.

 # `maxConfidence`

 There is an example program showing how to consume AIF data in `edu.isi.gaia.MaxConfidenceEstimator`.